 We’ve all seen them.
-The little black and orange badges on product searches on our favorite marketplace.
+The little black and orange badges represent Amazon’s Choice & Best Seller Badge.
+In this article, let us together learn the difference between them.
 They help narrow down our choices to ensure we choose the best product.
-However, and I don’t know about you guys, but when I see those two badges, “Amazon’s Choice” and “Best Selling,” it almost makes the decision-making process harder for me.
+However, I don’t know about you guys, but when I see those two badges, “Amazon’s Choice” and “Best Selling,” it almost makes the decision-making process harder for me.

 Do I trust the thousands of consumers who are purchasing Product X or do I trust my friendly neighborhood Amazon and purchase Product Y?